Abused No More

 Source Amount Erasmus £162,364 Guaranteed

-Marginalised youth at risk of social exclusion with particular focus on those young people that face multiple and intersectional discrimination based on age, gender and ethnicity
+Marginalised BAME refugee and asylum seeking women at risk of gender based violence and abuse with particular focus on those that face multiple and intersectional discrimination based on age, gender and ethnicity.

 IARS is a user-led, UK-based leading, international institute with a charitable mission to give everyone a chance to forge a safer, fairer and more inclusive society.
 We have accredited training programmes for young people, professionals serving them as well as youth organisations.
 Working for more than 10 years in the area of youth, we have developed a numerous strong partnerships with civil society organisations, statutory and non-statutory bodies and educational institutions.